 Removals to Switzerland

-Whether you are relocating to Switzerland to work, to retire or simply to enjoy the beautiful countryside, some preparation will make your move run smoothly.
+Whether you are relocating to Switzerland to work, retire or simply enjoy the beautiful countryside, some preparation will make your move run smoothly.
 You should know that Switzerland has four languages -French, German, Italian and Romansh.
 Switzerland is divided into units called cantons – and they have a high degree of autonomy.
-Regulations about language, housing, and other matters will be different depending upon where you settle.
-Also, did you know that Switzerland is one of the happiest places to live in, in the world?
+Regulations about language, housing, and other matters will be different depending on where you settle.
+Also, did you know that Switzerland is one of the happiest places to live, in the world?
 Please check below a few tips to make you’re moving to Switzerland easy.

 The most important of all holidays in Switzerland is the Swiss National Day, which falls on 1 August every year and is technically the only official federal holiday.
 Also, one of the most colourful Swiss holidays is a carnival when the Swiss let their hair down and celebrate.

 (R) regional holidays only observed in certain cantons